 Uncertainty Envelope for the Conversion Factor

-The 100 combinations of these seven model input variables represent different initial conditions for each of three categories of hurricanes (1, 3, and 5) given in the Excel input file.
+The 100 combinations of these seven hurricane model input variables represent different initial conditions for each of three categories of hurricanes (1, 3, and 5) given in the Excel input file.
 These hurricanes follow a straight due west track passing through the point (24.8611N, 80.1196W).

 The 21×40 grid illustrated in Figure 6 for southern Florida uses an approximate 3 statute mile spacing.
 For purposes of hurricane decay, use existing terrain consistent with the grid in Figure 6 or Figure 7 (map version with grid identified as a rectangular region).